If you’ve spent any amount of time listening to my show, you know that I’m always talking about investing in mutual funds to save for retirement.

 1. Invest 15% of your income.

-Wealth-building takes hard work and discipline.
-Dabbling in investing here and there won’t get you far.
+Wealth building takes hard work and discipline.
 If you want to invest for your future, you need to plan on investing consistently—no matter what the market is doing.

-Dave recommends investing 15% of your income for retirement.
-After you’ve paid off all debt except for your house and built a solid emergency fund, you should be able to carve out 15% for your future.
+I recommend investing 15% of your gross income for retirement.
+After you’ve paid off all debt (except for your house) and built a solid emergency fund, you should be able to carve out 15% for your future.
 It might feel like a sacrifice at first, but it’s worth it.
 Once you get in the habit of investing consistently, you’ll realize you don’t even miss that money!

-There’s no shortcut to building wealth, but there are strategies that can help your money go further.
-For instance, investing in tax-advantaged accounts through your workplace, like a 401(k), is a great way to get started.
-And if you get a company match on your contributions, even better!
+There are no shortcuts to building wealth, but there are strategies that can help your money go further.
+For example, investing in mutual funds in tax-advantaged accounts through your workplace, like a 401(k), is a great way to get started.
+And if you get a company match on your contributions, even better.
+That’s free money, people!

 Have a Roth 401(k) with good mutual fund options?
-It’s even simpler.
-You can invest your whole 15% in that account.
+You can invest your whole 15% in that account if you like your investing options.
+Boom, you’re done!

 2. Diversify your investment portfolio.

-Dave recommends four types of mutual funds and spreading your investment equally across each type.
+That’s why I recommend spreading your investments equally across four types of mutual funds: growth and income, growth, aggressive growth, and international.
 Keeping your portfolio balanced helps you minimize your risks against the stock market’s ups and downs.
+You don’t want to bet your retirement on one horse!

-Brant Spesshardt, an investing professional in Raleigh, N.C., helps explain the four mutual fund categories Dave talks about and the reasons why he recommends them:
+Brant Spesshardt, an investing professional in Raleigh, North Carolina, helps explain the four mutual fund categories Dave and I talk about and the reasons why we recommend them:

 - Growth: This category features medium or large U.S. companies that are experiencing growth.
 Unlike growth and income funds, these are more likely to ebb and flow with the economy.
 For instance, you might find the company that makes the latest "it" gadget or luxury item in your growth fund mix.
 Common labels for this category include mid-cap, equity or growth funds.